 Click on a region below to view detailed distribution, habitat and vegetation information.

-- Much littoral and estuarine habitat in north-eastern NSW has been and continues to be destroyed or degraded by urban and industrial coastal development and associated increasese in human populations.
+- Urban and industrial coastal development and associated increasese in human populations.

-- Predation of eggs, chicks or even adults, particularly when nesting, by feral or introduced predators, especially Foxes (Vulpes vulpes) and feral Pigs (Sus scrofa) and feral or uncontrolled domestic dogs and, possibly, cats.
+- Predation of eggs, chicks or even adults, particularly when nesting, by feral or introduced predators, especially Foxes and feral Pigs and feral dogs and cats.

-- High incidence of nest inundation when nesting close to the high-water mark; causes loss of nesting attempt and reduces reproductive success.
+- High incidence of nest inundation when nesting close to the high-water mark reducing reproductive success.

 - Knowledge of breeding pair nesting locations each year is required in order to protect the population accordingly.